 USU hosts the very first Student Showcase.
-This annual event highlights both graduate and undergraduate student’ research.
+This annual event highlights both graduate and undergraduate student’s research.

 Utah holds the first Research on Capitol Hill.
 This event is held in Utah’s State Capitol Building.
 Students present their research findings to the state senators.

 A group of USU undergraduate students make a recreation of the original Wright flyer made with modern materials.
 This made national news and also became the spotlight for a History Channel docuseries called “The Wright Stuff”.
-More information about this collaborative and creative research project can be found HERE.
+More information about the Wright Flyer research project.

 The Undergraduate Research Program receives the Achievement of the Year Award at the 49th Annual Robins Awards.

 Research and Graduate Studies are combined by Mark McClellan into the Office of Research and Graduate Studies.

 “The new integrated office will put a focus on research enhancement combined with top-quality graduate education and recruitment.”